Pukujan/chatbotapp-with-auth-frontend/README.md

+# technologies used
+react, rtk-toolkits, jquery, firebase for database and authentication, openrouter - deekseepv3 api (free)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.